tslilyai/edna/README.md

 ## Running Benchmarks
 1. Instantiate the profile in CloudLab: [profile link here](https://www.cloudlab.us/p/b76044dd7715375f24a70b3be8f48a694c7a934b).
-2. ssh into the CloudLab instance
+2. `ssh` into the CloudLab instance
-3. Run `./initialize.sh` in `/data`
+3. Run ```cp /local/repository/initialize.sh /data; cd /data/; ./initialize.sh```
-4. Go to `/data/repository`
+4. `cd /data/repository`
-5. To produce all results, run `./run_all.sh` (you might want to run this in a separate terminal session using `tmux`); this will execute per-application benchmark scripts, as well as run a graph-plotting script to produce all the graphs from the paper in `results/result_graphs`.
+5. Run `./run_all.sh` to produce all results (you might want to run this in a separate terminal session using `tmux`).
+This will execute per-application benchmark scripts, and then run a graph-plotting script to produce all the graphs from the paper.
+Graphs will be put in `results/result_graphs`.

 All benchmarks should individually take under 15 minutes to run, with the exception of Lobsters (which registers and iterates through disguising and revealing all 16k users); this will take